 Attendance and Promptness: Students completing a clinical placement are expected to be at their clinical or school site according to the schedule set by the site supervisor.
 Absences must be limited to medical emergencies, family emergencies, and professional development activities.
 Should students need to be absent or arrive late, trainees must notify both the site supervisor and the University Supervisor.
 Extensive absences (three or more absences) for any reason will result in your clinical placement being postponed or terminated.
 Please note that, if the site has an attendance policy, you must also comply with that policy.
 Students are not allowed to terminate service provision upon completion of hours prior to the end of the semester unless prior arrangement is made and approved by the Clinical Coordinator.
-Please make sure to discuss with your supervisor at the beginning of your placement at a site that operates when Lehigh University is not in session or closed (such as holidays, spring break, etc.), it is still expected that you will go to your placement as scheduled.
+Please make sure to discuss with your supervisor at the beginning of your placement regarding any time that you may need to take off during your placement.
+If you are completing a placement at a site that operates when Lehigh University is not in session or closed (such as holidays, spring break, etc.), it is still expected that you will go to your placement as scheduled.